mhjort/clojider/README.md

 Run clj-gatling load tests on your local machine or by utilizing AWS Lambda technology.

+Note!
+This is an experimental alpha stage tool/library.

 ## Features

 * Test your system using realistic scenarios.
 Not just one url.